A Characterization of Uniquely Representable Graphs: Main Results

-The adjacency graph gives our primary connection to graph theory, therefore, it is highly desirable to better understand the relationship of betweenness structures and their adjacency graphs.
+\section{Main Results}

-\subsection{Main Results}
+In this section, we present the main results of this paper: we introduce and characterize uniquely representable graphs, as well as two related classes of graphs that bound their representations from below and from above (Theorem \ref{Tunique1} and Theorem \ref{Tunique2}).
+These results can be viewed as a new metric characterization of block graphs and distance-hereditary graphs and --as we point out below-- a generalization of a result of Dress \cite{dress2007category} (Proposition \ref{Pdress}).

-The graph $G$ is a \emph{block graph} if every block ($2$-connected component) of $G$ is a clique, or equivalently, if every cycle of $G$ induces a complete subgraph (see Figure \ref{Fhusimi}).
-Block graphs were also called \emph{Husimi-tree}s by some authors, although, that name is not too accurate, and refers to another class of graphs today.
-A connected subgraph $H\leq G$ is \emph{isometric} if $M(H)\leq M(G)$, i.e. the distance between any two points in $H$ is the same as their distance in $G$. $G$ is a \emph{distance-hereditary graph} if all of its connected induced subgraphs are isometric.
-It can be easily seen that all block graphs are distance-hereditary.
+Graph $G$ is a \emph{block graph} if every block ($2$-connected component) of $G$ is a clique, or equivalently, if every cycle of $G$ induces a complete subgraph (see Figure \ref{Fhusimi}).
+Block graphs are natural generalizations of trees.
+They were also called \emph{Husimi-tree}s by some authors, although, that name is not very accurate and refers to another class of graphs today. $G$ is a \emph{distance-hereditary graph} if all of its connected induced subgraphs are isometric.
+It can be easily shown that all block graphs are distance-hereditary.

-The betweenness structure $\mathcal{B}$ is a \emph{representation} of the connected graph $G$ if $G$ is the adjacency graph of $\mathcal{B}$.
-It follows from Observation \ref{Oconn} and Observation \ref{Ogbg} that $\mathcal{B}(G)$ is always a representation of $G$.
+We say that an almost-metric betweenness structure $\BB$ is a \emph{representation} of a graph $G$ if it is the underlying graph of $\BB$.
+It follows from Observation \ref{Ogbg} that $\BB(G)$ is always a metric representation of $G$.
+Below, we investigate the question whether it is possible to infer a betweenness structure from its underlying graph or at least obtain a subset or superset of its betweenness relation.